Nitai7846/LiDAR-FILTERS/README.md

 This repository contains 3 filtering algorithms - 1] Ground Filtering, 2] Building Filtering and 3] Vegetation Filtering

+Basic Functions.py contains functions to read a PLY File, convert it into a dataframe and visualize it.

 Ground Filtering.py makes use of the CSF algorithm to remove ground points.

+Building Filtering.py detects rectangular patches and removes them from the file.

 This code is compatible with (and based on) the DALES Open Source LiDAR Dataset.